All Products

 acl_test

-The protection mode that is used for the client request based on a rule created for the IP address blacklist or custom protection policy (ACL policy) module.
+The protection mode of the matched IP address blacklist rule or custom protection policy (access control list (ACL)) rule.
 Valid values:

-• false: prevention mode.
-In this mode, WAF performs protection actions, such as blocking, on requests that match the protection rule.
+• false: Specifies prevention mode, where WAF performs actions such as blocking on requests that match protection rules.

 false